EBay quarterly results top expectations

 Under Chief Executive John Donahoe, eBay has invested a lot to improve the buying experience on the sites, partly by prodding sellers to provide more services such as free shipping and easier returns.

-Donahoe said on Wednesday that these changes have paid off, announcing during a conference call with analysts that the Marketplaces business “has turned the corner.”
+Donahoe said these changes have paid off, declaring on a conference call with analysts on Wednesday that the Marketplaces business “has turned the corner.”

 EBay said first-quarter gross merchandise volume on its U.S. Marketplace business was $6.37 billion, excluding vehicle sales.
 That was up 13 percent from a year earlier.
 Doug Anmuth, an analyst at J.P.
-Morgan, was expecting $6.13 billion in U.S. GMV, ex-autos.
+Morgan, had expected $6.13 billion.

-EBay’s online marketplace added two million active users during the first quarter, the most in three years, Donahoe noted.
+EBay’s online marketplace added 2 million active users during the first quarter, the most in three years, Donahoe noted.

 PayPal’s Total Payment Volume was $34 billion in the first quarter, up 24 percent from a year earlier.
 J.P.
 Morgan’s Anmuth had forecast $33.28 billion.